 After completing my honours degree in Social Science in 1991, I travelled extensively in Australasia, including spending 13 months getting lost in a 1971 VW campervan.
 On my return I couldn’t settle, working in customer service, social care, and finance (to name a few).
 It wasn’t until after the birth of my two children and the completion of an MA in Creative Writing at Lancaster University in 2010, that I realised I just wanted to write.

-Since that point I have had several short stories published in magazines and on-line anthologies and I’ve won a few writing competitions including, most recently, the DeadPretty Short Story Competition and the Criminal Minds competition.
+Since that point I have had several short stories published in magazines and on-line anthologies and I’ve won a few writing competitions including, most recently, the ‘Language Evolves’ Speculative Story Competition.

-As well as baking, painting, reading and writing, I’m an avid fan of Dr Who, and will watch anything that involves werewolves, time travel, serial killers or is set in the future.
+As well as baking, painting, reading and writing, I’m an avid fan of Sci-fi and crime, and will watch anything that involves werewolves, time travel, serial killers or is set in the future.
 The way to my heart is through books, films, my pets and cake (homemade and preferably chocolate).